 Equity theory can help explain resistance to technology.
 Kailash Joshi, a researcher at the University of Missouri, created an equity-implementation model that, “helps frame users’ resistance to change when it comes to information systems.”

-The model states that when deciding whether or not to adopt a system, users employ three levels of analysis.
+The model states to in relation to user adoption, that when deciding whether or not to adopt a system, users employ three levels of analysis.

 - Assessing a change in terms of the gain or loss in his or her equity status